ACCESSIBILTY FOR ONTARIANS WITH DISABILITIES ACT (AODA)

 - Anyone who provides services or facilities to customers on our behalf

 Staff will be trained on Accessible Customer Service within one month of being hired.
-Training will include:
+Training will be appropriate to the duties of a specific employee and can include:

-- Luso Canadian Charitable Society policies related to the Customer Service Standards
+- Luso Canadian Charitable Society policies related the Customer Service Standard

 - How to interact and communicate with people with various types of disabilities

 - How to interact with people with disabilities who use an assistive device or require the assistance of a service animal or a support person

 - How to use the equipment or devices available on-site or otherwise that may help with providing services or facilities to people with